gtc start

 |---|---|---|

---cloudflared <on/off> | Enable Cloudflare tunnel | on |
+--cloudflared <on/off> | Enable Cloudflare tunnel | off |

 --ngrok <on/off> | Enable ngrok tunnel | off |

--v, --verbose | Enable verbose/debug logging | false |
+--verbose | Enable verbose logging | false |

--q, --quiet | Minimal output | false |
+--quiet | Minimal output | false |

 Basic Usage

-Section titled “Basic Usage”Start with Defaults
+Section titled “Basic Usage”Demo Flows

 Section titled “Start with Defaults”gtc start ./my-bundleThis starts: